 How to Choose a Private Student Loan

-Many different lenders offer private student loans, from banks and credit unions to other financial institutions.
-How do you choose a private student loan from among the many options?
+Many lenders offer private student loans, from banks and credit unions to other financial institutions.
+So how do you choose a private student loan from the many options?
 For most borrowers, the primary considerations for choosing a private student loan include cost and repayment flexibility.
-It is best to shop around to find the best private student loan for your specific needs.

 Students should remember to borrow federal first, as federal student loans are cheaper, more available and have better repayment terms than private student loans.
-So, private student loans and Federal Parent PLUS loans are mainly used as a source of supplemental financing for borrowers enrolled at higher-cost colleges.
-But, exhausting the Federal Stafford loan limits may be a sign of over-borrowing.
-If you borrow too much (e.g., total debt at graduation that is greater than your annual income), you will struggle to repay your student loans and will need alternate repayment plans, such as extended and income-driven repayment, to afford monthly payments.
+Private student loans and Federal Parent PLUS loans are mainly used as a source of supplemental financing for borrowers enrolled at higher-cost colleges.

 Determining the Cost of a Private Student Loan

 The cost of a private student loan depends on the interest rate, fees, loan discounts and the length of the repayment term.
 One percentage point increase of the interest rate increases the monthly payment by 2.5% on a 5-year term, slightly less than 5% on a 10-year term and 8-10% on a 20-year term.
 It increases the cost of the loan by a few hundred to a few thousand dollars per $10,000 borrowed.

 Loan fees are the equivalent of up-front interest.
 Most private student loans do not charge any loan fees, in contrast with the federal education loans.
 If a loan does charge fees, 4% in fees is roughly the same as a one percentage point higher interest rate, assuming a 10-year repayment term.